damie0610/SQL-Project/starting_with_data.md

 ![image](https://github.com/damie0610/SQL-Project/assets/134011574/e570df9f-ea8a-4ddd-b4eb-ff7ad61b614a)

 The monthly orders appear to have risen fairly steadily each month since October 2016, taking a dive in the most recent month (August 2017).
-Howeverm this data spans August 8, 2016 to August 8, 2017 - it's the beginning of the month and sales would likely pick up during the course of the month given the pattern over the last year.
+However, this data spans August 8, 2016 to August 8, 2017 - it's the beginning of the month and sales would likely pick up during the course of the month given the pattern over the last year.